FOREX: CBN to monitor banks’ compliance

 By Emma Ujah, Abuja Bureau Chief

-At the backdrop of fears that banks may not be above board in the new foreign exchange market regime, the Central Bank of Nigeria (CBN) has said it would monitor the banks to ensure strict compliance with its directive to sell foreign exchange to customers, for invisibles such as Business Travel Allowance, Personal Travel Allowance, medical and tuition.
+The Central Bank of Nigeria (CBN) has assured the public that it would monitor Deposit Money Banks (DMBs) to ensure strict compliance with its directive to sell foreign exchange to customers, for invisibles such as Business Travel Allowance, Personal Travel Allowance, medical and tuition.

 According to the apex bank, the monitoring exercise was to ensure that no one with legitimate request was denied forex.